Department of Medicine

 North Central Bronx Hospital

-Owned and operated by the New York City Health and Hospitals Corporation, North Central Bronx Hospital (NCBH) is located next to our Montefiore Moses Campus.
+Owned and operated by the New York City Health and Hospitals Corporation, North Central Bronx Hospital (NCBH) is located next to our Montefiore Einstein Moses Campus.
 This 232-bed facility features approximately 90 medicine beds, an ICU and stepdown unit, a surgical unit, pediatric service and a busy OB/GYN service.
 Rheumatology Fellows rotating on our Moses Campus are responsible for inpatient consultations at NCBH and for covering the NCBH emergency room.
 Inpatient consults are seen and followed by a Rheumatology Fellow and an attending from the Moses service or a Jacobi Medical Center faculty member rotating at NCBH.

 Jack D. Weiler Hospital, Einstein Campus